 Once you have screened your CVs or application forms, don’t jump straight into inviting those candidates to interview.
 Instead, conduct a pre-screening stage.
 Ask each shortlisted candidate the same uniform questions.
 These can be related to different aspects such as salary expectations, availability and their expectations from the role.

 This simple process will give you a much clearer picture of your shortlisted candidates.
-It will also make it clearer, which ones you want to call for an interview.
+It will also make it more visible, who you should be calling back for an interview.
 Again, an experienced recruitment agency will be able to conduct efficient pre-screening processes for you.

 5 – Always ask for references

-It might sound obvious but it is not uncommon for employers to employ a candidate without asking for references.
-References are valuable for a number of reasons.
+It is not uncommon for employers to employ a candidate without asking for recommendations.
+References are valuable for many reasons.
 They give an employer an idea of what they are going to get when they hire an individual.
-A reference provides glimpses of a candidate’s work ethic and habits.
+An endorsement provides glimpses of a candidate’s work ethic and habits.
 Most importantly, this information comes from someone who has had the experience of working with the candidate.

 Forget to ask for references, and you are throwing away a crucial opportunity.
 It will enable you to gather hindsight as to whether the person you are thinking of hiring is likely to make a competent team member.

 Follow these few simple steps, and you will be well on your way to hiring the best calibre of candidate.